grupoclip/neverbounce/neverbounce/README.md

 - **Email Verification**: Adds a "Verify Email" button on the `res.partner` form view to validate an email address through the NeverBounce API.
 - **Cache Verified Emails**: Stores verified emails with their status and additional details in an internal model to reduce API calls.
 - **Automatic Field Updates**: The module adds a field in `res.partner` to indicate whether the email has been verified.
 If the email is verified, the "Verify Email" button is hidden.
-- **Configurable API Key**: The NeverBounce API key can be managed directly from Odoo’s settings for easy configuration and updates.
+- **Configurable API Key**: The NeverBounce API key can be managed directly from Odoo's settings for easy configuration and updates.

 ## Technical Details